eiffel-community/eiffel/customization/custom-data.md

   producer aggregates the data it will do so for a known consumer but we want to create a protocol that can serve a consumer that has not yet seen the light.
 * Do you give too much data?
-The maintainers review the protocol have as a whole, making consideration on data security.
+The maintainers of the protocol have reviewed the protocol as a whole, making consideration on data security.
 * Do you use Eiffel to solve a generic data streaming problem?
 Eiffel provides a semantic for describing occurrencies in a CI/CD system and use links when needed to point to more information.
 * Can you describe properly what data to send in the new parameter?
 The Eiffel protocol specifies what data to send in each event.
 * Can you ensure the same use of the new parameter in all places?
-* If sending the same data under more than one parameter?
+* If you send the same data in more than one member?
 Which one do you read?
 * Have you provided a good enough context for the reader to understand the data?

 The [event design guidelines](../eiffel-syntax-and-usage/event-design-guidelines.md) shall be observed with regards to key and value naming conventions.